bacionejs/tredicimalefici/README.md

 - Added a boss -- a UFO with a grinning alien that drops fast bombs.
 Testers (my family) didn't like the UFO, especially the grinning alien.
 I wasn't motivated to fix it since I preferred the previous simplicity, so I removed it.

 #### Day 4
-- Changed status
+- Changed status text
   - Removed score and speed
   - Moved level to an inter-level splash screen
-  - Changed health and ammo to bars
+  - Changed health and ammo text to graphical bars
 - Testers experimented to determine the appropriate difficulty.
 Besides the minimum value (start) and maximum value (asymptote), I used one extra point and fed it into a logarithmic curve-fitting algorithm.

 #### Day 5